hackclub/hackclub/workshops/python_stock_viewer/README.md

 Or write a program to [sort](https://repl.it/@sohamb117/demo3) the stocks by value?

+Or a modification to the code that uses a [different API](https://repl.it/@sohamb117/demo6#main.py) to get information about an anime from an ID?

 Here are some things to read to learn more about what we did here:

 * https://requests.readthedocs.io/en/master/user/quickstart/#make-a-request